MAPF-Competition/Start-Kit/Prepare_Your_Submission.md

 - The evaluation system will execute the `compile.sh` to build your program on the contest server.
 - The evaluation system looks for and executes `./build/lifelong` for evaluation.
 - Make sure your `compile.sh` result is an executable called `lifelong` under `build` folder.
-- The `compile.sh` build the C++ interface implementation on default.
+- The `compile.sh` builds the C++ interface implementation on default.
 To build Python implementation (more on this below), remove the commands after `# build exec for cpp` and uncomment the commands after `# build exec for python`.
 - You may adjust the `compile.sh` to match what your implementation needs.
 - You are allowed to customize `compile.sh` and `CMakeLists.txt` based on your needs, but you must ensure that the starter kit functionalities are not interfered with and that all related features are compiled, especially those implemented in unmodifiable files.